claymorwan/CubEmi/README.md

 You can place the block and craft it from 9 glowstones

-(This a joke mod don't take it seriously)
+(This a joke mod btw don't take it seriously)

 ### Featuring [Emily Melodiam](https://emilymelodiam.me/)
 ### Made by [claymorwan](https://twitter.com/claymorwan)